James Long Company

 correction of r-spike times

-- Remove spurious r-spikes with a single mouse movement
+- Remove spurious r-spikes with a single mouse

 - Draw missing r-spikes precisely with a single mouse